bolstad/matomo-dev-dockercompose/README.md

 * **Writable matomo files:** The Matomo web root (/var/www/html) is mounted to a local ./matomo_data directory, allowing you to edit files directly on your host with your preferred IDE or editor.
 * **Access DB from host:** MariaDB port is exposed for easy connection with your standard database management tools.
 * **Persistent data:** Both Matomo files (if using the bind mount for /var/www/html) and database data (in ./db_data) are persisted on your host machine.
 * **Configuration via .env file:** All settings (ports, passwords, container names) are externalized to a `.env` file for easy customization without modifying docker-compose.yml.
-This make it easy to run several developmenet instances in parallel without port conflicts.
+This makes it easy to run several development instances in parallel without port conflicts.
 * **No conflicts:** Default configuration uses non-standard ports (8081 for web, 3307 for database) to avoid conflicts with other local services.

 ## Environment Configuration (.env file)